Conducting an interview

 exceptionally, if you’re moving to another Repeating Answer question you have to click where you enter your response

-The interview questions are spread across some 20 separate forms (windows) but this is only due to a technical limitation.
-The sections and subsections of the interview, as illustrated in the Interview Explorer, do not directly correspond to the numbered forms.
+The interview questions are spread across some 20 separate forms (windows).
+The numbering of sections and subsections in the interview, as illustrated in the Interview Explorer, does not directly correspond to the numbering of the forms.
 You will see the 20 forms minimised at the bottom of the screen when you begin the interview.
-The forms are numbered in order, but rather than trying to click on the forms directly, the correct way to navigate among them is to navigate a Route, or use the Interview Explorer and Route Explorer to find and jump between questions, or click the Previous question and Next question buttons found at the top and bottom of each form which take you to the next one in order.
+Rather than trying to click on the forms directly, the correct way to navigate among them is to navigate a Route, or use the Interview Explorer and Route Explorer to find and jump between questions, or click the Previous question and Next question buttons found at the top and bottom of each form which take you to the next form in order.

 Although the interview questions are ordered to provide a natural progression, you can jump directly to any point in the interview by using the Interview Explorer or the Route Explorer.